Connectivity of spaces of directed paths in geometric models for concurrent computation: Global connectivity of spaces of directed paths

-This result allows us to compare the spare capacity $\kappa(X)$ of a concurrent program without crash with the spare capacity $\kappa(X_C)$ of that program with a crash at $x_n=C$ (used as estimate for connectivities of path spaces, cf Section \ref{ss:sparecap}): \begin{proposition} The spare capacity of $X_C$ is at least $\kappa(X_C)\ge\kappa(X)-1$.\\ It is less than $\kappa(X)$ if and only if the last command issued at $x_n=B$ before the crash is of type $Pr$ for some $r\in R$ \emph{and} if there exists a vertex $v_B=(v_1,\dots , v_{n-1},B)\in X_0^P$ (with last coordinate $B$) of minimal spare capacity, ie $\kappa(X)=\kappa(X;v_B)$.\\ The spare capacity of $X_C$ is larger than $\kappa(X_C)>\kappa(X)$ if and only if the minimal spare capacity $\kappa(X;v)$ occurs only at vertices $v$ \emph{after} the crash (ie $v_n>C$). \end{proposition}
+This result allows us to compare the spare capacity $\kappa(X)$ of a concurrent program without crash with the spare capacity $\kappa(X_C)$ of that program with a crash at $x_n=C$ (used as estimate for connectivities of path spaces, cf Section \ref{ss:sparecap}):

-\begin{proof} For the last claim, remark that every vertex $v\in X_0^P$ with last coordinate less than $C$ is contained in $(X_C)_0^P$, as well. \end{proof}